-Session Nine: Synthesis Background This session is the beginning of the final phase of the assessment.
+Session Nine: Synthesis Backgrou Background This session is the beginning of the final phase of the assessment.
 During the session, students continue working with Educational Technology Standards 1.3.1 and 1.3.3 as they organize resources and assess the credibility, validity, and potential bias of sources.
-They also begin to develop their skill with Social Studies Standard 5.4.1 as students "evaluate and interpret other points of view on an issue within a paper or presentation."
-The targets for this session are also connected with Writing GLE 1.1.1 which involves using "an (electronic) log as the basis for informational writing" and requires students to use a "prewriting stage to formulate a thesis and organize text."
-Original to ext from the Social Studies assessment is in bold .
-Synthesis, Position, and Presentation Prep □ Before you begin the Organization, Synthesis, Position and Presentation portion of the assessment, consider opportunities for students to present their work to a meaningful audience.
+They also begin to develop their skill with Social Studies Standard 5.2.2 and 5.4.1 as students "evaluate multiple reasons or factors to develop a position paper or presentation."
+The targets for this session are also connected with Writing GLE 1.1.1 (CCSS W1, 2, 5) which involves using "an (electronic) log as the basis for informational writing" and requires students to use a "prewriting stage to formulate a thesis and organize text."
+Original text from the Social Studies assessment is in bold .
+Common Core State Standards Presentation Prep Before you begin the Organization, Synthesis, Position and Presentation portion of the assessment, consider opportunities for students to present their work to a meaningful audience.
 For example, display student work on a class Web site, allow students to present via videoconference, or share their learning with another class.
-Optional □ Pre-teach compare and contrast using one of the identified Reading and Writing lessons. on, a re-teach compare and contrast using one of the identified Reading and writing lessons. nthesis, Positio Materials □ Research Notebook □ Web site evaluation tool □ Tools to construct a final paper, or to create and publish a presentation □ Computers or devices for student use Optional ☐ Internet access, if students will be using online digital tool atio Learning Plan (30 minutes) Organization, Engage Ask students to restate the qualities of valid and credible sources.
-Have students evaluate their research to ensure that they have adequate evidence, information, and credible sources to address all aspects of the rubric.
-Org Explore Have students complete the graphic organizer (started during Session Seven) provided to prepare a draft of their final response.
+Synthesis, Position, and Presentation Optional □ Pre-teach compare and contrast using one of the identified Reading and Writing lessons.
+Materials Research Notebook Web site evaluation tool Tools to construct a final paper, or to create and publish a presentation Computers or devices for student use Optional □ Internet access, if students will be using online digital tool tior Learning Plan (30 minutes) Organization, Engage Ask students to restate the qualities of valid and credible sources.
+Have students evaluate their research to ensure that they have adequate evidence, information, and credible Ō sources to address all aspects of the rubric.
+Explore Have students complete the graphic organizer (started during Session Seven) provided to prepare a draft of their final response.
 Students should use their Research Notebook to connect the statements they make with evidence from their notes.
 Have students review the persuasive paper or presentation checklist before drafting their paper or presentation.
-This checklist is part of the Social Studies rubric.
+This checklist is part of the Social Studies rubric. paper or presentation.
+This checkfist is part of the Social Studies rubric.
 If students will be doing a presentation, be sure they are familiar with the format(s) you will expect them to use.
 Here are examples of presentation formats students can use.
 You can find more information on the Resources page: Desktop Publishing: Publisher, Powerpoint, Glogster, Blog, Wiki Digital Storytelling: MovieMaker, iMovie, CamStudio, Voicethread Virtual Fieldtrip: Google Earth, Bing Maps Podcasting: Audacity, Garageband, Jamstudio Extend Students should begin to draft their final paper or presentation.
 Evaluate Although students' Research Notebook will not be scored until Session Eleven, this is the final opportunity for formative feedback about knowledge and skills associated with identifying significant questions for inquiry, combining information from separate sources to produce arguments, and using relevant and credible resources.